rwxrob/notes/Cycling/Annual bike events.md

-Below is a list of mostly USAC sanctioned events I plan to do every single year until I cannot turn the pedals anymore.
+Below is a list of mostly USAC sanctioned events I plan to do every year until I cannot turn the pedals anymore.
 (Star means unsanctioned.)
+I might occasionally replace an event with a fun alternative or trip special.

 | Date      | Event                                                                                    | Cost | Travel |
 | :-------- | :--------------------------------------------------------------------------------------- | :--: | :----- |